sAbdelhaleem/MultizoneVAV/README.md

 The multiple zone VAV system model was programmed with ASHRAE Guideline 36 (G36) – High-Performance Sequences of Operation for HVAC Systems, which describes advanced sequences of operation for common HVAC systems [[4]](#4).
 A two-zone model was developed and then coupled to a software implementation of G36 sequences of operation applicable to the building.
 The building thermal model was developed using technical specifications collected from a real-world typical medium office building located in State College, PA.
 The numbering of the zones in the real-world application (i.e., zone 406 and zone 222) was used to refer to the thermal zones in this testbed.

-Simulations were implemented using JModelica version 2.1 textual simulation environment compiled on an Ubuntu 16.04.4 LTS distribution.
+Simulations were implemented using JModelica.org version 2.1 textual simulation environment compiled on an Ubuntu 16.04.4 LTS distribution.
 The testbed was developed using component models from the Modelica Buildings Library (MBL), which is an open-source library that contains component models that can be modified if necessary and then used to produce system models for dynamic simulation [[5]](#5).
 The models were built based on the structure of the OpenBuildingControl (OBC) example application for the G36 in a multiple zone VAV system [[6]](#6).
 The OBC project is intended to develop tools and processes for the performance evaluation, specification, deployment and verification of building control sequences.
 The models for the OBC example is maintained in the open-source MBL.
 We introduced adjustments and new models customized to the research objectives in [[1]](#1).
 For example, to perform model-based uncertainty quantification, we introduced new stochastic models using the open-source Modelica noise sub-library [[7]](#7) that is maintained in the Modelica Standard Library (MSL) [[8]](#8).
 For the detailed description of the MBL component models, before being adjusted for this testbed, the reader is referred to the model documentation in [[9]](#9).

 If you use this testbed, we would appreciate citations to Abdel Haleem et al. [[10]](#10) which describes the development of the tesbed with the ability to simulate the influence of the uncertainty inherent in the HVAC control components (e.g. sensors and actuators) on system outputs.

-The organization of this README file is as follows: [Section 1](#Section1) describes a customized procedure for compiling JModelica from sources on Ubuntu; and [Section 2](#Section2) describes the installation procedure for MultizoneVAV and its dependencies on Ubuntu.
-If you have already installed JModelica on your operating system, you can skip Section 1.
+The organization of this README file is as follows: [Section 1](#Section1) describes a customized procedure for compiling JModelica.org from sources on Ubuntu; and [Section 2](#Section2) describes the installation procedure for MultizoneVAV and its dependencies on Ubuntu.
+If you have already installed JModelica.org on your operating system, you can skip Section 1.
 It is worth pointing out, that MultizoneVAV was installed successfully on Red Hat Enterprise Linux (RHEL) version 6, however, it was not tested on a windows operating system.
-In addition, MultizoneVAV was not tested with simulation environments other than JModelica, e.g., MultizoneVAV was not tested with Dymola.
+In addition, MultizoneVAV was not tested with simulation environments other than JModelica.org, e.g., MultizoneVAV was not tested with Dymola.

 # <a name="Section1"></a>1.
-Compiling JModelica from sources on Ubuntu
+Compiling JModelica.org from sources on Ubuntu
-This section describes a customized procedure for compiling JModelica from sources on Ubuntu.
-The original installation procedure is provided in *JModelica User Manual 2.1*, however, since the time this testbed was developed JModelica.org discontinued providing direct access to the user manual.
-The reader may refer to the installation procedure in *JModelica User Manual 2.2* at the following [link](https://jmodelica.org/downloads/UsersGuide.pdf).
-It is worth pointing out that, the installation of JModelica is sensitive to the dependencies versions, i.e., the specific package version for the dependencies may be different between JModelica 2.1 and 2.2.
+This section describes a customized procedure for compiling JModelica.org from sources on Ubuntu.
+The original installation procedure is provided in *JModelica.org User Manual 2.1*.
+However, since the time this testbed was developed JModelica.org discontinued providing direct access to the user manual.
+The reader may refer to the installation procedure in *JModelica.org User Manual 2.2* at <https://jmodelica.org/downloads/UsersGuide.pdf>.
+It is worth pointing out that, the installation of JModelica.org is sensitive to the dependencies versions, i.e., the specific package version for the dependencies may be different between JModelica.org 2.1 and 2.2.
 The customized step-by-step installation procedure is assigned to one master numbering sequence (represented as **bold numbering**).

-**1.** Download *ubuntu-16.04.4-desktop-amd64.iso* from the old Ubuntu releases webpage at the following [link](http://old-releases.ubuntu.com/releases/xenial/).
+**1.** Download *ubuntu-16.04.4-desktop-amd64.iso* from the old Ubuntu releases webpage at <http://old-releases.ubuntu.com/releases/xenial/>.

 **2.** Perform a fresh installation of Ubuntu.
 In the installation prcedure check the radio buttons next to "download updates while installing", and "install third-party software …"

-**3.** Install the JModelica dependencies using the command lines shown in Code Block 1, each with the specific package version.
+**3.** Install the JModelica.org dependencies using the command lines shown in Code Block 1, each with the specific package version.

-Code Block 1: Installation of JModelica dependencies using specific package version.
+Code Block 1: Installation of JModelica.org dependencies using specific package version.
 ~~~
 sudo apt-get -y install python-dev=2.7.12-1~16.04
 sudo apt-get -y install python-setuptools=20.7.0-1